 A venture in research and writing on a religious topic

-The research and writing course allows a student to explore topics of personal interest.
+The research and writing course allows a student to explore a topic of personal interest.
 The research part of the course provides the student an opportunity to explore a single topic at some depth.
 The writing assignment develops the student's skill in making a coherent presentation of research findings.

 The course shall be supervised by a three-person Research Committee chosen by the student and approved by the University.